pagkly/Zed/Investopedia3/Efficient Market Hypothesis (EMH).md

 Efficient Market Hypothesis (EMH)
 ## What Is the Efficient Market Hypothesis (EMH)?

-The efficient market hypothesis (EMH), alternatively known as the efficient market theory, is a hypothesis that states that share prices reflect all information and consistent [alpha](https://www.investopedia.com/terms/a/alpha.asp) generation is impossible.
+The efficient market hypothesis (EMH), alternatively known as the efficient market theory, is a hypothesis that states that share prices reflect all information and consistent [[alpha]](https://www.investopedia.com/terms/a/alpha.asp) generation is impossible.

 According to the EMH, stocks always trade at their fair value on exchanges, making it impossible for investors to purchase undervalued stocks or sell stocks for inflated prices.
-Therefore, it should be impossible to outperform the overall market through expert stock selection or [market timing](https://www.investopedia.com/terms/m/markettiming.asp), and the only way an investor can obtain higher returns is by purchasing riskier investments.
+Therefore, it should be impossible to outperform the overall market through expert stock selection or [[market timing]](https://www.investopedia.com/terms/m/markettiming.asp), and the only way an investor can obtain higher returns is by purchasing riskier investments.

 ### Key Takeaways